 Or, you can choose to join an optional half-day tour to Montserrat and the Codorniu Winery.
 Begin your tour in Montserrat, a jagged mountain range outside the city which offers exhilarating hikes past peculiar rock formations and spectacular views of the Catalonian countryside below.
 The mountain is also home to a Benedictine abbey, which hosts the Virgin of Montserrat, a Black Madonna statue which attracts many devout pilgrims.

 You'll then continue on to the Codorniu Winery, a major producer of the local Spanish sparkling wine called cava.
 You'll learn about the production process and tour the cellars, where you'll have the opportunity to sample some of the finished product.
 The wine isn't the only thing on display—the building itself is visually impressive, as it is designed in the Catalan Modernist style for which the area is so well known.

 The remainder of your afternoon is yours to explore Barcelona as you please, before you rejoin your fellow travelers for an included dinner at a local restaurant.

 One of Barcelona's most significant contributions to the European cultural scene is its one-of-a-kind architecture, designed in the Catalan Modernist style.
 The man who spearheaded this architectural movement was the Catalan architect Antoni Gaudi, and today's exclusive Discovery Series Event will take you on a journey through his life, as you survey some of Gaudi's most famous works while discussing his historical legacy with an expert local guide.

-Later, gather for an included lunch before spending one final afternoon on your own seeking out the many treasures of Barcelona.
+This afternoon is yours to seek out the many treasures of Barcelona.
 Rejoin your fellow travelers tonight for an included Farewell Dinner.